Samantha is a mom of four who loves crafting, DIY home improvements, and interior design.

 Cost of Typical Stain vs. Gel Stain

-I know it seems odd to promote a product that costs double the price, but with typical stain you need an electric sander, sandpaper in multiple grits, and numerous hours of time.
-With gel stain, all you need is the stain and a fine sanding block.
+I know it seems odd to promote a product that costs double the price, but you need an electric sander, sandpaper in multiple grits, and numerous hours with a typical stain.
+In contrast, all you need for a gel stain is the stain itself and a fine sanding block.
 With both, a quart will go a long way, so you get a lot for your money.